opencypher/cypherdb/src/content/docs/cypher/data-definition/create-table.md

     RETURN *;
 ```

 Note that the above query did not need an explicit schema for the table.
-Kuzu will automatically infer the
+CypherDB will automatically infer the
 schema from the result of the subquery.
 In this case, `LOAD FROM` infers the properties names and types from
 the CSV file header, which in turn is used to define the schema of the `Person` table.